tig/mcec/documentation.md

 * `Port`- This is the port that **MCE Controller** will listen on.
 * `Enable Wakeup` - If enabled, **MCE Controller** will attempt to connect to the specified host/port, send the “Wakeup command” and disconnect when it first starts.
 When it shuts down it will send the “Closing command”.
 This functionality is useful when the remote client needs to be notified that **MCE Controller** is ready (for example after the control system has rebooted).

+The status of the Server is displayed on the main window status bar.
+Double-clicking on the status will cause the Server to toggle between connected / not connected.
+Green means one or more clients are connected, red means the Server is running but no clients are connected, and gray means the Server is not active.

 ### The Serial Server Tab

 The Serial Server tab in the Settings dialog controls **MCE Controller’s** serial port (RS-232) functionality.
 When the Serial Server is enabled, **MCE Controller** will open the specified COM port (e.g. COM1) and wait commands to be sent.